krzyzanowskim/STTextView/README.md

 - FB11898356: textSelections(interactingAt:inContainerAt:anchors:modifiers:selecting:bounds:) produces wrong selections for certain locations
 - FB12726775: Documentation to the NSTextParagraph.paragraphContentRange is incorrect
 - FB13272586: NSTextContainer.size default value is not as documented
+- [FB13290979](https://gist.github.com/krzyzanowskim/7adc5ee66be68df2f76b9752476aadfb): NSTextContainer.lineFragmentPadding does not affect end of the fragment usageBoundsForTextContainer rectangle

 ...
 I'm aware that the list of issues is not complete.
 I managed to workaround most of the problems in STTextView.